A History of Excellence

 - Residents are strongly encouraged to take the written Board examination, through the American Board of Neurological Surgery.
 Passing the examination is mandatory before a resident graduates the program.

 - Learn more about CITI training and other associated research groups and facilities.

 February 6-7, 2020

 David Hong, MD, of Stanford University, was our residents' special guest at dinner Thursday night.
 On Friday morning, he gave a presentation on "Developing a Pediatric Neurosurgery Program in the DPRK."

 We greatly appreciate Dr. Hong taking the time out of his busy schedule to share his knowledge with our residents.

-Just a few miles from downtown Morgantown, the campus is a bustling environment to learn and work.
+Just a few miles from downtown Morgantown, the campus is a bustling environment to learn and work in.
 The surrounding community affords students and professionals the opportunity to experience arts, culture, food, music, nightlife, and sports.
 Learn more about making Morgantown your home.